DarkStarStrix/Nexa_Compute/docs/Overview_of_Project/MODULE_STRUCTURE.md

+---
+title: Module Structure
+slug: overview/module-structure
+description: Directory-by-directory look at NexaCompute modules and their outputs.
+---

 # NexaCompute Module Structure

 This document describes the streamlined module structure where each directory is a distinct submodule for the ML pipeline with no overlap.